-Octanol-Water Partition Coefficient ( $K{ow}$ )-The equilibrium ratio of the concentrations of a chemical in n-octanol and water, in dilute solution.
+Octanol-Water Partition Coefficient (K{ow}) -The equilibrium ratio of the concentrations of a chemical in n-octanol and water, in dilute solution.

-Odds Ratio-a means of measuring the association between an exposure (such as toxic substances and a disease or condition) which represents the best estimate of relative risk (risk as a ratio of the incidence among subjects exposed to a particular risk factor divided by the incidence among subjects who were not exposed to the risk factor).
-An odds ratio of greater than 1 is considered to indicate greater risk of disease in the exposed group compared to the unexposed.
+Odds Ratio (OR)-A means of measuring the association between an exposure (such as toxic substances and a disease or condition) that represents the best estimate of relative risk (risk as a ratio of the incidence among subjects exposed to a particular risk factor divided by the incidence among subjects who were not exposed to the risk factor).
+An OR of greater than 1 is considered to indicate greater risk of disease in the exposed group compared to the unexposed group.

-Organophosphate or Organophosphorus Compound-a phosphorus containing organic compound and especially a pesticide that acts by inhibiting cholinesterase.
+Organophosphate or Organophosphorus Compound-A phosphorus-containing organic compound and especially a pesticide that acts by inhibiting cholinesterase.

-Permissible Exposure Limit (PEL)-An Occupational Safety and Health Administration (OSHA) allowable exposure level in workplace air averaged over an 8-hour shift of a 40 hour workweek.
+Permissible Exposure Limit (PEL)-An Occupational Safety and Health Administration (OSHA) allowable exposure level in workplace air averaged over an 8-hour shift of a 40-hour workweek.

-Pesticide-general classification of chemicals specifically developed and produced for use in the control of agricultural and public health pests.
+Pesticide-General classification of chemicals specifically developed and produced for use in the control of agricultural and public health pests.

-Pharmacokinetics-is the science of quantitatively predicting the fate (disposition) of an exogenous substance in an organism.
-Utilizing computational techniques, it provides the means of studying the absorption, distribution, metabolism and excretion of chemicals by the body.
+Pharmacokinetics-The dynamic behavior of a material in the body, used to predict the fate (disposition) of an exogenous substance in an organism.
+Utilizing computational techniques, it provides the means of studying the absorption, distribution, metabolism, and excretion of chemicals by the body.

-Pharmacokinetic Model-is a set of equations that can be used to describe the time course of a parent chemical or metabolite in an animal system.
+Pharmacokinetic Model-A set of equations that can be used to describe the time course of a parent chemical or metabolite in an animal system.
 There are two types of pharmacokinetic models: data-based and physiologically-based.
-A data-based model divides the animal system into a series of compartments which, in general, do not represent real, identifiable anatomic regions of the body whereby the physiologically-based model compartments represent real anatomic regions of the body.
+A data-based model divides the animal system into a series of compartments, which, in general, do not represent real, identifiable anatomic regions of the body, whereas the physiologically-based model compartments represent real anatomic regions of the body.

-Physiologically Based Pharmacodynamic (PBPD) Model-is a type of physiologically-based doseresponse model which quantitatively describes the relationship between target tissue dose and toxic end points.
+Physiologically Based Pharmacodynamic (PBPD) Model-A type of physiologically based doseresponse model that quantitatively describes the relationship between target tissue dose and toxic end points.
 These models advance the importance of physiologically based models in that they clearly describe the biological effect (response) produced by the system following exposure to an exogenous substance.

-Physiologically Based Pharmacokinetic (PBPK) Model-is comprised of a series of compartments representing organs or tissue groups with realistic weights and blood flows.
-These models require a variety of physiological information: tissue volumes, blood flow rates to tissues, cardiac output, alveolar ventilation rates and, possibly membrane permeabilities.
-The models also utilize biochemical information such as air/blood partition coefficients, and metabolic parameters.
+Physiologically Based Pharmacokinetic (PBPK) Model-Comprised of a series of compartments representing organs or tissue groups with realistic weights and blood flows.
+These models require a variety of physiological information: tissue volumes, blood flow rates to tissues, cardiac output, alveolar ventilation rates, and possibly membrane permeabilities.
+The models also utilize biochemical information, such as air/blood partition coefficients, and metabolic parameters.
 PBPK models are also called biologically based tissue dosimetry models.